actocracy/doks/content/blog/alpha-is-here/index.md

 The Alpha release of Actocracy introduces a suite of features designed to empower users and communities:

-- **Decentralized Governance Mechanisms**: Participate in the decision-making processes that shape the ecosystem.

 - **Promotion Platform Integration**: Engage with the initial functionalities of our Promotion Platform, including Twitter Quests and the 3-Level Affiliate Program.
 - **Actocracy Citizen Passport**: A unique opportunity to become a foundational member of the Actocracy community, with exclusive access to future features and benefits.